rvhonorato/prot-dna-martini-implementation/README.md

 	DIHEdral NB1 NB2 NB3 NB1	0.06	2	95
 	```

-### Link - dna-CG-MARTINI-2-1p.link
+### Link - dna-rna-CG-MARTINI-2-1p.link

 This file will be read later by CNS to connect the bases together.

-### Break - dna-CG-MARTINI-2-1p-break.top
+### Break - dna-rna-CG-MARTINI-2-1p-break.top

 This file contains a topology tthat will be used to break links that are too large to exist.
-The cutoff for this is specified in run.cns
+The cutoff for this is specified in `run.cns`

 ***

-## Step 2: Implement DNA in aa2cg script
+## Step 2: Implement DNA/RNA conversion in aa2cg script

 The implementation was based on the previous aa2cg which was based on the martinize script.
 MARTINI has different bead types for proteins depending on its secondary structure.
 The script identifies the secondary structure and assigns a (HADDOCK) code to te b-factor column of the converted structure.
 This code is later used in CNS to change the bead types.
 Same approach was used to account for the special hydrogen bonding beads for DNA.
-The new version of aa2cg script identifies if a given base is in a hydrogen bonding geometry and assigns it a code to be patched by CNS later (patch-types-cg-hbond-dna.cns).
+The new version of aa2cg script identifies if a given base is in a hydrogen bonding geometry and assigns it a code to be patched by CNS later (patch-types-cg-hbond-dna-rna.cns).

 It now also outputs two files; dna_restraints.def and dna-aa_groups.dat which can be used to automatically define DNA base pair restraints.